-This is not just a service for the wedding day – we’re available via email, telephone or in person (where possible) to discuss requirements beforehand.
-We do usually prefer to meet couples in person, to determine that they are happy with us and vice versa; then we’re on hand as needed for any issues that may arise, from a dress not fitting to pre-wedding nerves.
+This is not just a service for the wedding day – I’m available via email, telephone or in person (where possible) to discuss requirements beforehand.
+I do usually prefer to meet couples in person, to determine that they are happy with me and vice versa; then I’m on hand as needed for any issues that may arise, from a dress not fitting to pre-wedding nerves.

-We promise a 100% commitment to every couple, and are proud to have remained friends with many after the honour of assisting with one of the most important days of their lives together.
+I promise a 100% commitment to every couple, and am proud to have remained friends with many after the honour of assisting with one of the most important days of their lives together.

 Photographs and video by Peacock Pix.

 ‘Hugest possible thanks for your beautiful ceremony yesterday and for being so very patient and kind to us, it was utterly perfect and we were really touched by it.
 It was beautiful and very moving, and said everything we really hoped it could express.
 Thank you so very much.’ – Anna